Why you have to date the Nice Guy

 - Guys who were critical that I wasn’t spontaneous when I wouldn’t cancel work to be with them.

 - And (worst of all) hypocritical high-powered guys looking for a Stepford Wife not an equal.
 The kind where he is decisive and you’re domineering etc.

-But why I’m telling you that you have to date the Nice Guy is because if we want men who are more supportive and collaborative when it comes to the non-dating life goals we need to start praising the qualities these guys bring to the table.
+I’m telling you to date the Nice Guy if you want a supportive and collaborative person.
+When it comes to the non-dating life goals we need to start praising the qualities these guys bring to the table.